vicat0ria/cow-cow-cow/README.md

 - *Libraries and APIs:* Howler.js, Pandas, NumPy, Requests
 - *OS level a11y APIs:* text-to-speech

+## Algorithms and Functions used
+- loadGame(): Called when the player begins the game.
+It sets up the screen depeding on what option is selected.
+This is done by hiding the HTML elements and displaying the required ones.
+- draw(): Sets up the canvas, including target, user, background.
+Continuously calls the levelDecision() to continue the game in a loop, while making the required changes.
+- levelDecision(): sets customized location for target and userSize depending on the chosen level.
+This calls addWalls() if the level has any obstacles.
+- addWalls(): Depending on which level the user is on, the walls and others obstacles are added to the game.
+This is achieved using fillRect from canvas.getContext() -> an HTML element.
+Also, pushes the decided walls into an array for use in later functions.
+- checkWallCollisions(): uses the walls from the array to check if the user is in any of the coordinates in the array.
+If they are not, they can continue the game and if they are, it gives them an indication about it.
+- customAlertForBoundaries(): Sends a custom message to the user saying which bounndary wall they have hit to play accordingly.
+- EventListener for 'keydown' to see which arrow key is clicked.
+There is a check for wall collision and the user is prompted with instructions using the audio cues.
+- Different music auidos are used to indicate 'success', 'go ahead' and also the background music to find the target.

 ## Accessibility features/ADA compliance

 - Performed user-testing using the keyboard and OS text-to-speech tool